GabbyGuru/Inventory-Database/README.md

    ### follow to shcema.sql file in the repository to learn the attrubutes, column,data types required for the tables

-## python installation
+## Python installation

 * create a directory for your pythin install. if you install it on your regular kali- linux termal you can break yoour machone.
 So you create a directory and then a virtual envinment to isolate the install and dont break anything. for this purpose we will download oython in a sandbox

         sudo mkdir inventory_project

-# if you do not want to use sudo for the directory or it sill will not install - change permissions from root to the user
+# If you do not want to use sudo for the directory or it sill will not install - change permissions from root to the user
 # update system first

-   *cd inventtory_project
+   *cd inventory_project

        sudo apt install python3 python3-venv python3 pip

-   * create the sandbox
+   * Create the sandbox

     python -m venv venv
      - the second venv = the name of the sandbox